Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Publish-AzVMDscConfiguration.md

 ### -ConfigurationDataPath
 Specifies the path of a .psd1 file that specifies the data for the configuration.
 This is added to the configuration archive and then passed to the configuration function.
-It gets overwritten by the configuration data path provided through the Set-AzureRmVMDscExtension cmdlet
+It gets overwritten by the configuration data path provided through the Set-AzVMDscExtension cmdlet

 ```yaml
 Type: System.String